 Requests for clinical privileges for podiatrists are processed in the same manner as all other privilege requests.
-All podiatric patients will receive a basic medical evaluation (history and physical) by a physician member of the Medical Staff that will be recorded in the medical record.
+All podiatric patients will receive a basic medical evaluation (history and physical) that will be recorded in the medical record.
 Podiatrists may be granted the privilege of performing a history and physical on their own patients upon submission of documentation of completion of an accredited postgraduate residency in podiatric surgery and demonstrated current competence.

-5.6 Special Conditions for Residents or Fellows in Training
+5.6 Special Conditions for Residents in Training

-- Staff and shall not be granted specific clinical privileges, unless they meet membership and privileges requirements on some other basis.
+- 5.6.1 Residents in training in the hospital shall not normally hold membership on the Medical Staff and shall not normally be granted specific clinical privileges.
 Rather, they shall be permitted to function clinically only in accordance with the written training protocols developed by the Designated Institutional Official in conjunction with the residency training program.
-The protocols must delineate the roles, responsibilities, and patient care activities of residents and fellows including which types of residents may write patient care orders, under what circumstances they may do so, and what entries a supervising physician must countersign.
+The protocols must delineate the roles, responsibilities, and patient care activities of residents including which types of residents may write patient care orders, under what circumstances they may do so, and what entries a supervising physician must countersign.
 The protocol must also describe the mechanisms through which resident directors and supervisors make decisions about a resident's progressive involvement and independence in delivering patient care and how these decisions will be communicated to appropriate Medical Staff and hospital leaders. - 5.6.2 The CMO must communicate periodically with the MEC and the Board about the performance of residents, patient safety issues, and quality of patient care and must work with the MEC to assure that all supervising physicians possess clinical privileges commensurate with their supervising activities.